Skip to main content

 If the Narada Downloads directory doesn’t exist, it will be created automatically.

-Find Your GIF File
+Find Your Screenshot File

 Navigate to your Downloads folder and look for: